Health officials disclose another romaine outbreak, now over

 The Centers for Disease Control and Prevention said by Sept.
 19 leafy greens were suspected for the cluster of E. coli illnesses, and that romaine was determined as the likely source Oct.
 2.

 The FDA, which overseas produce safety, said its data indicated the tainted produce was no longer on shelves by the time romaine was identified as the likely culprit.
-FDA representatives weren’t immediately available to provide further details Friday.
+It said the situation didn’t warrant immediate public communication.

 The spring 2018 outbreak that sickened more than 200 people was traced to Yuma, Arizona, one of two regions that grow most the country’s romaine.
 A massive cattle feedlot in the area was identified as a potential contamination source.